Fennie Ramp Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Fennie Ramp Dragoncraft - How to Play

-Play Ramp-up Cards in the Early Game
+Play Ramp-Up Cards in the Early Game

 In the early game, boost your Play Points with Dragonsign or Liu Feng, Goldennote Ward to play high-Cost Followers as early as possible from the mid-game onwards.
 It's also important not to give up too much field presence by playing a 2-Cost Follower, or by covering with Seasoned Merman or Neptune, Arbiter of Tides on the turn after you Ramp-Up.